 A throwing foul is called only by the player fouled.
-It is defined as any physical contact between offensive and defensive player sufficient to deter the flight of the disc.
-Contact occuring during the follow-through is not sufficient grounds for a foul.
-If the pass is completed, the foul is automatically declined, and play proceeds without stopping.
+Any physical contact during the throw is a foul against the defender.
+The thrower may not push the player defending.
+Contact occuring during the follow-through (after release of the disc) is not sufficient grounds for a foul.
+If the pass is completed, the foul is automatically declined and play proceeds without stopping.